ebassi/taglib-rust/README.md

 ## TagLib-Rust  [![Build Status][trav-ci-img]][trav-ci]

-Simple bindings for TagLib in Rust

-## Overview

 TagLib-Rust is a library that allows accessing audio meta-data in Rust, by using the TagLib library.